Noza-96/Chiari/README.md

 **Instructions**:
 1) Segmentation from the top segment of SAS to ~50 mm below.
-2) Make sure wall bottom surfface are perpendicular to the to the XY-plane.
+2) Make sure wall bottom surface is perpendicular to the to the XY-plane.

 **Output**: ID_Segmentation.nrrd and ID_non_smooth.stl